What Is the Tundra Biome?

 Antarctic Tundra

-When we think of penguins, we invariably envision the South Pole with all these flightless bird congregating on a vast field of ice.
-The fact, however, is that penguins are not restricted to Antarctica … or to the Southern Hemisphere for that matter.
-The Galapagos penguin (Spheniscus mendiculus) is found just to the north of the Equator.
+When we think of penguins, we picture the South Pole with flightless birds gathered on a vast field of ice.
+The fact, however, is that penguins are not restricted to Antarctica, or even to the Southern Hemisphere.
+The Galápagos penguin (Spheniscus mendiculus) is found just to the north of the Equator.
 Nevertheless, of the eighteen species of penguins identified by BirdLife International, only six are found in Antarctica.
-In the coastal areas of the southernmost continent, these flightless birds have the company of six species of seals or pinnipeds.
+In the coastal areas of the southernmost continent, these flightless birds share the ice with six species of seals, or pinnipeds.

 - Adelie penguin (Pygoscelis adeliae)